davenpi/davenpi.github.io/_hobbies/misc.md

 layout: page
 title: misc
 description: everything else
-img: assets/img/cooking.jpeg
+img: assets/img/poker.jpeg
 importance: 3
 category: work
 ---

 Then there is everything else.
 Here's a few.

-Cooking is great, particularly with others.
+Cooking is great.
+Particularly with others.
 A new recipe I like is Risotto.

 {% include figure.html path="assets/img/risotto.jpeg" title="Risotto" class="img-fluid rounded z-depth-1" %}

 I'm trying to explore new kinds of music so I recently went to the Boston Symphony Orchestra.

 {% include figure.html path="assets/img/bso.jpeg" title="BSO" class="img-fluid rounded z-depth-1" %}

-Poker

-{% include figure.html path="assets/img/poker.jpeg" title="Poker" class="img-fluid rounded z-depth-1" %}

 I love movies.
 Harvard has a Film Archive where they show classic films.
 I saw Amarcord by Fellini there and really enjoyed it.
 As a result I am much more willing to try old movies than I was before.